wuzhuoming/prototype_user_guide/README.md

 ## Specify GPU

 The number of GPU and the index of GPU are speicified in `config.yml` in the working directory.
 You can change `gpuNum` and `gpuIndices` to specific the gpu that the training program runs on.
 For details, please check the comments on the `config.yml`

+## Execute trials in parallel

+To speed up the tuning process, you can execute the trials in parallel.

+For example, you have 8 GPUs.
+You can execute 8 trials in parallel.
+Each trial is allocated 1 GPU.

+To do so

+1. Edit {working_dir}/config.yml {ZM please work on the follwing part)

+2.

+3.